basinghse/splashify/README.md

 2. Confirm that you have Git installed by typing `git --version`.
 If you don't have Git installed, download and install it from [here](https://git-scm.com/downloads).

-3. Clone the repository using Git: `git clone https://github.com/basinghse/splashify.git (optional-new-name)`
+3. Clone the repository using Git: `git clone https://github.com/basinghse/splashify.git (can enter optional-new-name)`

-4. Navigate to the project directory: `cd splashify`
+4. Navigate to the project directory: `cd (splashify or optional-new-name)`

 5. Install dependencies: `npm install`